pyproject-nix/pyproject.nix/doc/src/build.md

 The pyproject.nix build infrastructure is mainly targeted at python2nix authors, and is being used in uv2nix.
 </div>

-Pyproject.nix can be used with nixpkgs `buildPythonPackage`/`packageOverrides`/`withPackages`, but also implements it's own build infrastructure that fixes many structural problems with the nixpkgs implementation.
+Pyproject.nix can be used with nixpkgs `buildPythonPackage`/`packageOverrides`/`withPackages`, but also implements its own build infrastructure that fixes many structural problems with the nixpkgs implementation.

 ## Problems with nixpkgs Python builders